augustocolombelli/books-solr-ms/Readme.md

 ### Add fields to schema
 The fields must be included in the `managed-schema` file.
-- indexed: true if this field will be stored as an index.
+- indexed: true if this field is stored as an index.
-- stored: Store the real value without the filters.
-Avoid use this option for large fields.
+- stored: Stores the actual value without filters.
+Avoid using this option for large fields.
 ```
   <field name="author" type="book-text-field" indexed="true" stored="true"/>
   <field name="description" type="book-text-field" indexed="true" stored="false"/>